 Planting fish in natural areas of the Sierra Nevada began in 1861 and became widespread in the 1870s (Christenson 1977).
 The first recorded stocking of fish in SEKI was in 1970 (Christenson 1977).
 Initially, planting was done by stock users, anglers, and anyone else that wanted to move fish into fishless waterbodies.
-By 1912, the Department of Fish and Game had become involved in planting fish.
+By 1912, the California Department of Fish and Game had become involved in planting fish.
 In general, brown trout (Salmo trutta) were planted at the lower elevations, rainbow trout (Oncorhynchus mykiss) at the mid elevations, and golden trout (Oncorhynchus mykiss aguabonita) in the high Sierra.
-Later, brook trout (Salvelinus fontinalis) were added to the species planted in the mid-elevations, and cutthroat trout (Oncorhynchus clarki subsp.) to the high elevations (NPS, U. S. Department of the Interior 1989).
+Brook trout (Salvelinus fontinalis) were later added to the species planted in the mid-elevations, and cutthroat trout (Oncorhynchus clarki subsp.) to the high elevations (NPS 1989).
 In the early days, fish planting was completed primarily with pack stock, but aircraft began to be used in 1940 (NPS 1989).
 This increased the efficiency of fish planting efforts and increased access to new planting locations.
-Since 1988, fish planting was been banned within Sequoia and Kings Canyon National Parks.
+Since 1988, fish planting was been banned within SEKI.

-Most lakes within the parks have relatively low biological productivity because they are primarily in granitic basins at high elevations.
+Most lakes within the parks are relatively oligotrophic (having low biological productivity) because they are primarily in granitic basins at high elevations.
 In many lakes, nutrients and prey are initially abundant enough to sustain fish populations, but productivity declines over time as fish consume resources (Purkett 1951, Reimers 1958).
-In some situations, fish became stunted, or their populations decline to where they are in equilibrium with the lake (Pister 1977).
+In some situations, fish become stunted, or their populations decline to where they are in equilibrium with the lake (Pister 1977).
 Populations of brook trout planted in oligotrophic lakes are particularly prone to becoming stunted (Reimers 1979).
-Other species generally sustain themselves at a level that maintains healthy-looking fish.
-A survey of 137 lakes in Sequoia and Kings Canyon National Parks showed that 61% were self-sustaining, 10% were probably self-sustaining, 12% showed little evidence of fish reproduction, 4% were not producing any new fish, and 13% were barren of fish (Zardus et al. 1977).
-Knapp and Matthews (2000) found fish in 20% of the 1,059 lakes and ponds, representing more than 50% of the total waterbody surface area, surveyed in northeastern Kings Canyon National Parks.
-The results from these two studies are not that different since Zardus et al. (1977) excluded ponds.

-One consequence of the general low productivity of Sierran waterbodies was an effort to enhance trout food.
+The general low productivity of Sierran waterbodies led to an effort to enhance trout food.
 In 1919, the Department of Fish Culture introduced an amphipod (Hyalella azteca) and an alga (Nitella sp.) to Rae Lakes to enhance the fish food supply (NPS 1989).
-Today, these introduced organisms persist, and the Hyalella are quite abundant in these waters.
+Today, these introduced organisms persist, and Hyalella is quite abundant in these waters.